- Advertisement -spot_img

 2. You Are Always on Stage

-Ethics is connected to the ways that leaders interact with others and how leaders act when they think no one is around.
+Ethics is connected to the ways that leaders interact with others and how they act when they think no one is around.
 When a leader is courteous, kind, and respectful toward others, people associate these outward actions with a high level of ethical conduct.

-When people see a leader pick up trash or help a stranger when the leader thinks they are not being watched, this tells the true character of a leader.
+When people see a leader pick up trash or help a stranger when the leader thinks they are not being watched, this shows the true character of a leader.
 Attitudes and behaviors that are most visible are caring and concern for others’ needs.

 3. You Communicate with Care

 Last week, I was working with a team of senior leaders who wrote leadership metrics for key leaders within their company.
-They came up with a metric they named “Communicate with Care”: An ethical leader is one that truly emulates a high sense of consideration by being responsive to all people – not just the people they like or the people they consider to be worthy of their time.
+They came up with a metric they named “Communicate with Care”: An ethical leader is one who truly emulates a high sense of consideration by being responsive to all people, not just the people they like or the people they consider to be worthy of their time.

 Additionally, great leaders encourage people from all walks of life, even those with little leadership experience, to develop their leadership abilities.
 Kotter (1990) describes this development of leaders as creating a “leadership-centered culture”.